dariofad/dariofad.github.io/db2.markdown

 layout: default
 ---

-## Data Bases 2 - Teaching material
+## Databases 2 - Teaching material

 This page lists the exercises of the course 21053-E1.